 These quotes are all excerpted from the ebook Subjective realities: the art of creative nonfiction film.
 The book explores how filmmakers are pushing the boundaries of documentary form, working across the spectrum of fiction and nonfiction, and why creative nonfiction is a helpful term for thinking about these films.

 At Seventh Row, we pride ourselves on seeking out the best hidden gems that nobody’s talking about to ensure that our readers never miss a great film again.

 In 2016, Seventh Row Editor-in-Chief Alex Heeney interviewed filmmaker Penny Lane about her bizarre nonfiction film, Nuts!.
 The interview was a turning point for Seventh Row, because it’s when we were introduced to the term ‘creative nonfiction’ as an alternative way to describe ‘documentary’ films that were more than just information dumps.
-We’ve used it ever since, including in the title of our upcoming 2021 Creative Nonfiction Workshop.
+We’ve used it ever since, including in the title of our 2021 Creative Nonfiction Workshop.
 We explore the concept in-depth in our ebook Subjective realities: The art of creative nonfiction film.

 But what does ‘creative nonfiction’ even mean?
 Here’s Penny Lane on why she uses the term:

 “To say that NUTS! is creative nonfiction is helpful, if people knew what that meant.
 It’s more descriptive than ‘documentary’.
 Somebody might say that this isn’t a documentary, and I’d know what they mean.
 It’s kind of not.
 It’s kind of a fiction film that just happens to have nonfiction elements.
 To say it’s creative nonfiction would be helpful to communicate to an audience what’s happening.”